modalsoul0226/CheatBook/法外之地/Philosophy/Philosophers/1950/Michel Foucault/studies/Foucault - A Very Short Introduction/Chapter 8 - Crime and Punishment.md

 > Border of the Society

-- <u>Marginalized individuals and groups are, unlike the mad, genuinely part of modern society</u>; they speak its language (even if with an accent), share many of its values, play essential social and economic roles.
+- <u>[[Marginalization|Marginalized]] individuals and groups are, unlike the mad, genuinely part of modern society</u>; they speak its language (even if with an accent), share many of its values, play essential social and economic roles.

 -  <u>Their lives my be significantly defined by values that are counter to those of the social mainstream or they may belong to a group whose welfare is systematically subordinated to that of mainstream groups.</u>